abhay20202/Arduino_MultiTool_OS_V1/README.md

 One_End   ---   A0,

-Other end should set free, as it will detect and tell A0 pin for Static...
+Other end should set free, as it will detect and tell A0 pin for Static Electricity Nearby...
 Which will be shown on the Screen.